alexcorvi/php-zip/README.md

 - [cPanel](https://forums.cpanel.net/threads/installing-activating-php-ziparchive-module.470511/)
 - [Yet another case](http://codecharismatic.com/the-stupid-zip-archive-and-wordpress-duplicator-issue/)

-However, although the plugin itself is was distributed as a zip file, the wordpress code was **able** to unzip and install it.
+However, although the plugin itself is was distributed as a zip file, the WordPress code was **able** to unzip and install it.
 This is because the WordPress core code will check if the `zipArchive` class exists, and if it does not, it will use the `PclZip` class which can be included as a PHP file and considered as an alternative for `zipArchive`.

 ## The solution

 In this class, I tried to solve this problem in the same approach that the WordPress core team did; by checking if the class `zipArchive` exists or not, and using `PclZip` if it does not.

 This does **NOT** solve missing the `zlib` extension which  is a requirement even for the `PclZip` class.
-However, missing the `zlib` extensio is less common than just missing the `zipArchive` class.
+However, missing the `zlib` extension is less common than just missing the `zipArchive` class.

 This class also provides a very simple and intuitive way of dealing with zip files.